One of the most celebrated Jewish holidays is, undoubtedly, Pesach.

 The first step necessary in order to achieve true freedom is to recognize one's personal limits and be willing to overcome them.

 Matzah must not contain anything that adds taste to the flour and water.
 In addition to representing humility, Matzah also represents tasteless discipline.
 In order for one to be willing to fulfill the necessary steps to achieve freedom, he or she must be willing to submit to discipline, to do what is needed even if it does not cause any pleasure and even if it is very difficult.

 But discipline is only the first step.
 It is not enough to do things just for the sake of discipline.
 It is also necessary to experience the "wine"; to enjoy the varied and sophisticated tastes that the process provides.

 When G-d offered the Torah to the Jewish people, they said Naaseh venishmah, "we will fulfill

-we will understand".
+and we will understand".
 Both things are necessary and in that order: Naaseh, to fulfill by discipline and Nishmah, to appreciate and enjoy.

-Pesach for me is also the festival of "connections".
+Pesach is for me also the festival of "connections".
 All the precepts and the traditions connected to Pesach help us connect with G-d, with our family, with our fellow, with our past, our future and with our very own essence.
-On Pesach we connect with our Neshamah —Divine Soul— we activate it and allow it to express itself more fully, even if for a while, with the hope that it will continue to inspire us long after we have concluded the official Seder program.
+On Pesach we connect with our Neshamah —Divine Soul— we activate it and allow it to express itself more fully, even if for a while, with the hope that it will continue to inspire us long after we have concluded the formal Seder program.

-Every day that passes and the Mashiach has not arrived means that there is one day less left for it to happen.
+Remember: every day that passes and the Mashiach has not arrived means that there is one day less left for it to happen.

-Leshanah haba'ah birushalaim!
+Leshanah haba'ah biyerushalaim!